Quansight-Labs/quansight-labs-site/posts/2021/03/accessibility-whos-responsible.md

 pursue whole careers that rigidly require the use of inaccessible software (such as JupyterLab).

 **Q:** Who is responsible for making things accessible?
 **A:** I'm so glad you asked!
-Let's dive into that…
+Let's dive into that...

 ### How did we get here?

 The Jupyter ecosystem is full of people who care about accessibility.
 I know this because I've heard people ask about accessibility in community meetings.
 I know this because I've read discussions about accessibility on Github issues and PRs.
 I know this because the project has a [repository](https://github.com/jupyter/accessibility/) devoted to organizing community accessibility efforts.
 If this is the case, then why hasn't JupyterLab already been made more accessible in the past three years it's been deemed "[ready for users](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906)?"